CivComs/Mktplc/README.txt

 publishing the code under an open source license, we hope to enable interested Marketplace users to contribute bugfixes and improvements back to the central site.
-Naturally, releasing the code also means anyone can deploy the Marketplace as an application, but assuming the data at http://marketplace.civiccommons.org/ is well-curated, then there should be no reason to deploy other instances except for development purposes.
+Naturally, releasing the code also means anyone could deploy a Marketplace-like site themselves.
+However, the data at http://marketplace.civiccommons.org/ is actively curated, so there should be little motivation to deploy other instances, except temporary ones for development purposes.

 --------------------------------------------
 Reporting bugs, contributing to development: